lilytagvoryan/cse15l-lab-reports/lab3.md

 North Carolina and Arkansas held their first Equal Justice The Supreme Court of Washington created a new Task Force
 ```
 This command looked for and printed the line(s) that ended with "ce" as followed by the "$" in the text file.
-This search came out of the government folder.
+This search is helpful since it allows the user to search for the specific ending of "ce" of words within the file, which can be useful if you're only looking for the ending of those words.
 ***

 #### 4. ```grep -v```